-Figure 8-10 illustrates the process of turning on the X.25 server using the NCP SET MODULE X25-SERVER STATE ON command.
+Figure 8-10 illustrates the process of turning on the X.25 Server using the NCP SET MODULE X25-SERVER STATE ON command.
 The sequence of processing is:

-- 1 Issue the appropriate NCP command.
+- 1. You issue the appropriate NCP command.

-- 2 NCP issues a QIO call to the NM: pseudodevice.
+- 2. NCP issues a QIO call to NM: (the pseudodevice).

-- 3 NM: passes the request to NMVACP.
+- 3. NM: passes the request to NMVACP.

-- 4 NMVACP invokes NTINIT.
+- 4. NMVACP invokes NTINIT.

-- 5 NTINIT starts X.25ACP running.
+- 5. NTINIT starts X.25ACP running.
 This enables all PSI lines/circuits that are marked for enable.